WWitman/zettajs-tutorials/6-beaglebone/README.md

     util.inherits(BeagleBoneLedDevice, Device);
     ```

-6. Implement the `init()` function.
-Note that up to now, there's no device-specific code.
+    d.
+Implement the `init()` function.
+Note that up until now, there's no device-specific code.
 This code is almost the same as the code you wrote in previous tutorials.

     ```
     BeagleBoneLedDevice.prototype.init = function(config) {